-The Climate Emergency is real.
+The Climate Emergency is terrifying.
 Last year I wrote this story about my little niece, Georgia, who was 2 years old and lives in Surrey, BC.
 Twice, since she was born, massive fires in BC have deteriorated air quality so badly that it was too dangerous to take her outside of the house.
 Air conditioned, filtered air was the safest option and windows could not be opened.
-Georgia is 3 years old now, and the Climate Fires along the Pacific have meant the smoke has returned.
+Georgia is 4 years old now, and the Climate Fires along the Pacific have meant the smoke has returned.
 The state of the climate is terrifying.

-Every spring, we wonder how long the Toronto Islands will be flooded before we can go over on the ferry.
+Every spring, we wonder how long the Toronto Island beaches will be flooded before we can go over on the ferry.
 Every Victoria Day we wonder whether we can watch fireworks on the beach at Woodbine Beach or if it’s under inches of water.
 Only a few years ago, we never had to worry about these things.
 How many more emergencies and disasters will become common place for Georgia?
 She's actually become used to unsafe smoke days where she can't play outside.
 It hurts me deeply that she thinks this is normal.

 When forests burn, our futures burn along with them.
-We deserve so much better than $20 million corporate handouts for fridges at Loblaw, $16 billion (and growing) for the Transmountain pipeline, trade deals that lead to deregulation, and "one-policy-solution" ideas.
+We deserve so much better than $20 million corporate handouts for fridges at Loblaw, $16 billion (and growing) for the TransMountain pipeline, trade deals that lead to deregulation, and "one-policy-solution" ideas.
 The NDP has a transformational plan that will build and sustain our communities, across Canada, for years to come.

 NDP Leadership looks like:

 - Tackling Environmental Racism.
 Where UNDRIP, Truth and Reconciliation, Racial Justice, response to Missing and Murdered Indigenous Women and Girls, and making racial justice are key to our work on environmental justice.